Spacerat/format-blocks/README.md

 # Format Blocks

-Format Blocks is a library for building code formatters.
+Format Blocks is a Python library for building code formatters.

 ## Usage